The Social Sphere Model: Heuristic Influence Prediction in Evolving Networks: Conclusion

 The practical applications of our algorithm span a wide array of fields from marketing to epidemiology, offering valuable insights for strategic planning and information control.
 These include: \begin{itemize} \item \textit{Viral marketing}: in the scenario mentioned in Section~\ref{sec:intro}, taking our algorithm over existing social media data and estimating $t$ from the expected time for production can assist in identifying potential future influencers in the network, giving more time (a valuable commodity) for negotiation, scouting, and strategizing.
 The relatively short time complexities of heuristic models are also sometimes valuable in these scenarios.
 As an analogy, if one wanted to understand how admissions would look like in a {\it university program for influencers}, our algorithm would allow one to evaluate the potential of an influencer or group of influencers in the wider network. \item \textit{Better Network Approximation}: The already-documented \cite{crimeprediction} utility of link prediction in approximating incomplete network data further underscores the significance of our approach, especially considering the typically resource-intensive nature of complete data collection. \item \textit{Historical Consideration}: Our results show potential in identifying hidden or overlooked influencers, which presents a dynamic aspect that can enhance performance and integrate more information in the search for influencers. \end{itemize}

 In particular, our model differentiates from other ones by making use of relatively low time complexity metrics and algorithms as opposed to neural networks, the training of which may be infeasible for smaller businesses that might seek to calculate future influencers.
 The simplicity and efficiency of it can thus allow for quick identification of influencers and thus better networking.

-Since our model is inspired by a deterministic simple contagion model, which restricts the differentiation in algorithm performance, we present here an interesting future research path to explore more realistic contagion models and extend the Social Sphere Model further.

-Finally, it would be of much interest to study the implications of the Social Sphere Model more graph theoretically on different network types: in particular, towards identifying the most effective combinations of link prediction and influencer identification metrics for specific network types, such as temporal or directed networks, varying empirical dataset origins, and properties like varying clustering coefficient or diameter values.\\
+Finally, it would be of much interest to study the implications of the Social Sphere Model more empirically on various synthetic networks and real-world datasets such as Yelp, Wikipedia, Coauthorship Network, and Twitter while investigating properties like varying clustering coefficient or diameter values.

+Finally, whilst this paper focuses on the theoretical formulation of the Social Sphere Model, including its integration of similarity-based link prediction, and evaluation of the model on random graphs, a companion work will examine the empirical performance and practical applications of the model on empirical datasets.
+Our second study, titled "Empirical Evaluation of the Social Sphere Model on Influencer Identification on Social Networks," we evaluate the model's behavior in a practice setting on author collaboration networks, and its predictive ability in identifying latent influencers, and explore the application for information diffusion and digital marketing strategies.
+The two works put together aim to provide a comprehensive investigation of the Social Sphere Model’s capabilities from a theoretical lens and in real-world datasets.